bbc/bmx/docs/mca_labels_format.md

 The file defines the set of audio labels to include for each MXF audio track.
 The audio tracks are identified by an integer index starting from 0 and incrementing by 1 in the order that the audio tracks are written (the Track ID order).

 A set of labels for an audio track starts with a line containing the index and is followed by lines defining audio labels.
-There can be multiple channel CH label lines, 0 or 1 SG label lines and 0 or more group of GOSG label lines.
+There can be multiple channel CH label lines, 0 or 1 SG label lines and 0 or more GOSG label lines.

 An empty line is used to signal the start of a new audio track.

 ## Label Line

  A label line consists of the value of the MCA Tag Symbol label property, followed by a comma and a comma-separated list of name`=`value pairs of properties for that label.

  The label identifies either a CH (e.g. `chL` for Left), SG (e.g. `sg51` for 5.1) or GOSG (e.g. `ggMPg` for Main Program).
 The list of supported labels can be found in the [AppMCALabelHelper.cpp](../src/apps/AppMCALabelHelper.cpp) source code file.
 The supported names are listed below.

-Commas and backslashes can be inserted into values by using a leading backslash.
+ The label properties are described in the next section, including how to insert characters such as commas into values.

 ### Label Line Properties